dawn0815/SAEval-Benchmark/README.md

 Limitted by the license of the original datasets, we are unable to provide the original datas.
 Note that you need to obtain a license to download the raw data before downloading the formatted data we provide.
 The link to download the formatted data will be updated soon!

 ## Evaluating your system
 For evaluating your system, you simply need an individual predictions file for each of the dataset.
+We encourage researchers to add more baseline datasets into SAEval and promote the development of multi-task unified modeling for sentiment analysis.

 ## Citing SAEval
 If you use SAEval in your research, please use the following `bib` entry to cite the paper (paper link is coming soon).